simon-frankau/speedball2-sound-player/README.md

    0x1146 to 0x0c64 in order to stop the sample for Instrument 39 from reading into data structures/code.

+## Structure

+The Amiga has 4 sound channels.
+In the terminology I've built, the game plays Sounds, which are an assignment of Sequences to Channels.
+Sequences are byte code sequences that configure a channel and play sounds on them.
+The particular noise produced depends on the Instrument assigned to a channel.
+An Instrument will play a Sample in a particular way.
+It may have tremolo or vibrato Effects applied to it, or an ADSR Envelope applied.
+While the Amiga code supports Envelopes, they're not used by any of the Sequences here, so I've not implemented them.

+This interface allows you to play Sounds, Sequences and Instruments.

 ## The sounds

 The only sounds used in intro-mode are: